The Adventures of Tintin publication history: Changes with Hergé's approval

-Tintin travels to the French Congo in Cœurs vaillants.
+Tintin's travel route to the French Congo in alternative French Cœurs Vaillants publication.

 For commercial or editorial reasons, some periodicals modified Hergé's original texts or drawings.
 In 1932, the editors of Cœurs vaillants, who wanted to avoid publishing the scene where Tintin plays the schoolmaster in Tintin in the Congo, asked the illustrator to create a box to tie in with the rest of the story.
 In this version, a missionary informs Tintin that an elephant hunt will be organized in his honor the following day, which arouses the reporter's enthusiasm.
 A few years later, for L'Oreille cassée, Hergé produced another exclusive box for the French periodical, at the request of its director Gaston Courtois: the imps who carry off the bandits Ramon Bada and Alonzo Perez were removed, leaving an image of Tintin sighing: "Dieu ait leur âme" ("God rest their souls").
 In 1968, this same box was modified when the adventure was published in Afrique chrétienne.
 Father Joseph Lannoy, the periodical's editor, feared a negative reaction from his readers, as the angels were depicted in white and the devils in black.
 So Hergé slightly modified his drawing, whitening the devils himself and leaving them in simple black breeches.